Taking a Stand for Equality in the Ring

 It brings us bad luck if a woman gets in our ring.
 If one does, we must bring in a monk to exorcize the evil spirits from the ring.”

-No Time To Feed The Cat, Gotta' Exorcize The Ring
+No Time to Feed the Cat, Gotta Exorcise the Ring

 “I knew once I publicly announced my decision to become a female that it would change my life forever,” Prinya says.
 “But it was something I had to do.
 There was no doubt in my mind that I could win in the ring.
 However, one of my primary concerns was how the other fighters and the public would accept me.
 I did not want to be a joke or made fun of.
 This wasn’t a publicity stunt.
 I was and am a serious muay Thai fighter and was willing to prove myself in the ring.”